On the Build menu, click Project Wizard, or click the button on the toolbar.

 This opens the Project Wizard so that you can review, add or change which files are included in your project.

-For a new project, the Wizard is only accessible after the project name and databases have been selected in the Database Specification dialog.
+For a new project, the Wizard is only accessible after the project name and databases have been selected in the System File Specifications dialog.
 Some selections may be made automatically based on Database types already chosen.

 The Wizard only needs to be run once unless file selections need to be changed.